saulo-chaves/Theo-grandiflorum-MH/README.md

-# Leveraging multi-harvest data for simultaneously selecting high-yield and witches’ broom-resistant <i>Theobroma grandiflorum</i> hybrids
+# Leveraging multi-harvest data for increasing genetic gains per time unit for fruit yield and resistance to witches’ broom in <i>Theobroma grandiflorum</i>

 This page's data and R scripts refer to the paper (add the DOI).
 Feel free to use it and contact me if there are any issues.